 Eleanor has spent her entire life creating things.
-Now she's using her talents to shape the future of health care in the Teck Acute Care Centre at BC Children's Hospital and BC Women's Hospital + Health Centre.
+Now she's using her talents to shape the future of health care in the Teck Acute Care Centre at BC Children's Hospital.

 If you’ve been to BC Children’s Hospital and BC Women’s Hospital + Health Centre lately, you will have noticed a new structure rising up from the centre of the campus.
 The Teck Acute Care Centre, which opens later this fall, is a testament to the hard work and dedication of hundreds of people ranging from physicians, nurses, and allied health professionals, to equipment planners, project managers and contractors.

 At the helm of this project, is an extraordinary woman:

 Eleanor Lee, Chief Project Officer for the BC Children’s and BC Women’s Redevelopment Project

 Eleanor joined the project in 2010 and has watched it come to life from ideas and design sketches to the impressive concrete, steel and glass building currently under construction on the hospital campus.
 “I had the opportunity to start something from nothing, from an idea in the clouds,” she recalls.
 “Now, we’re on the cusp of finishing.
 It’s so exciting to have been there from the beginning, to turn concepts into reality.”